souravkumarsaw/WeatherAPP/README.md

 This project is on Creating an Android Weather App using Java.
 To get the weather information I used OpenWeatherMap API.
 Informations like Temperature, Pressure, Humidity, Weather status, Time of Sunrise and Sunset etc. are passed from the API.

-Visit the blog post on Create a Weather App using Java in Android